hardin47/website/Math58/Notes/index.md

 biblio-style: apalike
 link-citations: yes
 github-repo: hardin47/website/Math58/
 description: "Class notes for both Math 58 and Math 58B at Pomona College: Introduction to Statistics and Introduction to Biostatistics.
-The notes are based extensively Introductory Statistics with Randomization and Simulation by Diez, Barr, and Cetinkaya-Rundel."
+The notes are based extensively on Introductory Statistics with Randomization and Simulation by Diez, Barr, and Cetinkaya-Rundel and Investigating Statistical Concepts, Applications, and Methods by Chance and Rossman."
 ---